Motor racing great Stirling Moss dies aged 90 | Times Leader

-His wife Susan said he died peacefully at his London home following a long illness.
+Moss died peacefully at his London home following a long illness, his wife Susan said Sunday.

 “It was one lap too many,” she said.
 “He just closed his eyes.”

-A national treasure, affectionately known as “Mr. Motor Racing,” he was fearless and fiercely competitive.
-The balding Moss’ taste for adventure saw him push cars to their limits.
+A national treasure affectionately known as “Mr. Motor Racing,” the balding Moss had a taste for adventure that saw him push cars to their limits across many racing categories and competitions.
+He was fearless, fiercely competitive and often reckless.

+That attitude took a toll on his slight body.
+His career ended early, at age 31, after a horrific crash left him in a coma for a month in April 1962.

 “If you’re not trying to win at all costs,” he said, “what on earth are you doing there?”

-His often reckless attitude took a toll on his slight body.
-His career ended early, at age 31, after a horrific crash left him in a coma for a month in April 1962.

-By then, Moss had won 16 of the 66 F1 races he entered and established a reputation as a technically excellent and versatile driver across many racing categories.
+By the time he retired, Moss had won 16 of the 66 F1 races he entered and established a reputation as a technically excellent and versatile driver.

+“The sporting world lost not only a true icon and a legend, but a gentleman,” Mercedes, one of the many teams Moss represented, said on Twitter.
+“The team and the Mercedes Motorsport family have lost a dear friend.
+Sir Stirling, we’ll miss you.”

 Arguably his greatest achievement was victory in the 1955 Mille Miglia — a 1,000-mile (1,600-kilometer) road race through Italy — by nearly half an hour over Juan Manuel Fangio, the Argentine great who was Moss’ idol, teammate and rival.